 Attend All the Follow-Up Appointments

-This is important because, through follow-up appointments, your surgeon will examine if a hair transplant infection is developing in the scalp.
+This is important because, through follow-up appointments, your surgeon will examine if an infection is developing in the scalp.
 Therefore, make sure that you do not miss them.
 You will also be asked to send photos of your scalp regularly through the recovery period.
 This will help your surgeon keep a lookout for any signs of infection that you may be developing.

 Avoid Smoking and Drinking